 The Staff of Long Hollow Ranch – Your Dude Ranch Vacation Headquarters.
 We Are Here To Serve You

-Long Hollow Ranch has a small permanent staff made up of the primary resident partner/managers, Dick and Shirley Bloomfeldt, a Ranch Events Coordinator and a Horse Program Manager.
+Long Hollow Ranch has a small permanent staff made up of the primary resident partner/managers, Dick and Shirley Bloomfeldt, and the Equestrian Program Manager.

-Many hands make light work, and Long Hollow Ranch employs several other seasonal and part-time staff to make sure everything gets done around the ranch – including running the kitchen, housework, gardening, maintenance work, and wranglers.
-Our team often includes overseas work-study students and volunteers during the summer.
+Many hands make light work, and Long Hollow Ranch employs additional seasonal and part-time staff to make sure the work of caring for our guests and caring for the ranch gets done around the ranch – including managing the kitchen, housework, gardening, maintenance and wranglers.
+Our team often includes International work-study students and volunteers during the busy season.

 Dick was born in Longview and grew up in Kelso, Washington.
 After high school he attended Lower Columbia College where he met Shirley.
 A couple of years later they were married and shortly thereafter moved to Oregon.
 They have one daughter, Debbie and one son, Erik.